-Final Hardship Distribution Regulations Issued:Potential Plan Sponsor Action NecessaryAdded by John C. Hughes in Articles & Publications, Tax Law on October 24, 2019
+Final Hardship Distribution Regulations Issued:Potential Plan Sponsor Action NecessaryAdded by John C. Hughes in Articles & Blogs, Tax Law on October 24, 2019

 Most retirement plans, such as 401(k)plans, allow plan participants to take distributions from their accounts while still employed if they experience an economic hardship.
 There are detailed laws and regulations that specify when and how much a plan participant may withdraw when facing a hardship.
 Plans are not required to allow hardship distributions, but if they do, it is important that employer plan sponsors abide by the applicable laws and regulations.